DataFire/Integrations/integrations/generated/google_drive/README.md

   * pageSize `integer`: The maximum number of permissions to return per page.
 When not set for files in a Team Drive, at most 100 results will be returned.
 When not set for files that are not in a Team Drive, the entire list will be returned.
   * pageToken `string`: The token for continuing a previous list request on the next page.
 This should be set to the value of 'nextPageToken' from the previous response.
   * supportsTeamDrives `boolean`: Whether the requesting application supports Team Drives.
+  * useDomainAdminAccess `boolean`: Whether the request should be treated as if it was issued by a domain administrator; if set to true, then the requester will be granted access if they are an administrator of the domain to which the item belongs.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.